Thank you for contacting BibleAsk.

 History tells that over a million people left Egypt with Moses.
 And God repeated His promise to give them “the land which you are going to possess” (Deuteronomy 7:1).
 But what happened?
 Almost all of them died in the wilderness because of their sins without entering the land.
 Paul later wrote, “they could not enter in because of unbelief” (Hebrews 3:19).
 This proves that even though God promised the land, faith was required to receive the promise.
 And because Israel sinned, God said, “you shall know my breach of promise” (Numbers 14:34).

-But the following generation under Joshua’s leadership had faith and thus entered the land.
 Yet as time went on, the majority again disobeyed God’s Law.
 And the Lord warned, “I will cast you out of this land” (Jeremiah 16:12,13) unless you repent.
 And before this captivity, God restated the conditional nature of His promises “At what instant I shall speak concerning a nation [He was talking to Israel], and concerning a kingdom, to build and to plant it; If it do evil in my sight, that it obey not my voice, then I will repent of the good wherewith I said I would benefit them.
 Now therefore go to speak to the men of Judah and to the inhabitants of Jerusalem, saying, Thus says the Lord; Behold, I frame evil against you ….”
 (Jeremiah 18:9-11).
 And because of Israel’s disobedience, the armies of Babylon came and “Judah was carried away captive out of his own land” (Jeremiah 52:27).
-God’s promises to Israel were conditional.
+Again, God’s promises to Israel were conditional.

 So, does the modern Jewish nation now have an unconditional right to that land because God originally gave it to their ancient forefathers?
 The answer lies in whether the Jews as a nation accepted the Messiah or not.
 Sadly, the nation of Israel rejected God’s Son and crucified Him.